-For readers less familiar with counseling as a profession, I’ll briefly review the mission, values, and ethics established by the American Counseling Association (ACA) to guide professional counselors.
+The American Counseling Association (ACA) established a code of professional ethics and values as a guide in practicing as an effective therapist.
 The ACA’s mission is “to enhance the quality of life in society by promoting the development of professional counselors, advancing the counseling profession, and using the profession and practice of counseling to promote respect for human dignity and diversity.”

 Professional values include the following:

 - enhancing human development throughout the life span